- Nikon Z 14-30mm f/4 S vs Nikon AF-S 14-24mm f/2.8 Specs

 - Price: $1,596.95 at Samy's

-Last week, I offered up my initial thoughts on the Nikon Z 14-30mm f/4 S lens.
+Last week, I offered up my initial thoughts on the Nikon camera lens Z 14-30mm f/4 S.

 If you missed it, you can read that article here.
 Basically, I noted how I think it's the ideal landscape lens for Nikon Z shooters.